 During pregnancy, it’s important to understand what causes pelvic pain so you can take steps towards preventing it from affecting you again.

 What Are the Treatments for Tailbone Pain During Pregnancy?

 Treatments for tailbone pain experienced during pregnancy vary depending on its severity.
 Most women benefit from frequent stretching, exercises, and changing positions when sitting, while others may need medication or steroid injections.
 For severe cases, you might be recommended surgery for coccygectomy (tailbone removal).

 How to ease tailbone pain pregnancy?

-The first step to address the exacerbate tailbone pain is to rest, relax, and avoid any kind of straining or pressure on your back.
+The first step to address the exacerbated tailbone pain is to rest, relax, and avoid any kind of straining or pressure on your back.
 You might also want to try some stretching that helps release the tightness in the pelvic floor muscles.
 When you’re sitting down, try getting up every 10-15 minutes and taking a few steps to ease stiffness in the lower back.

-Depending on how intense you are experiencing pain, adding some ice packs or heating pads might also help relieve your tailbone pain.
+Depending on how intense you are experiencing pain, adding some ice packs or heating pads might also help relieve your tailbone hip pain.